theceruleans/Home-Assistant-Themes/README.md

-# Home-Assistant-Themes
+# Oblivion Home-Assistant-Themes
-Themes for Home Assistant
+Based on the Sci-Fi Movie
 # 🚀 Oblivion GMunk Theme for Home Assistant (made with Claude AI)

 A stunning sci-fi theme for Home Assistant inspired by GMunk’s iconic interface design from the movie “Oblivion” (2013).
 Features the distinctive teal/cyan color palette, dark backgrounds, and futuristic aesthetics that made the movie’s UI legendary.